questdb/documentation/third-party-tools/redpanda-connect.md

 ### Download Redpanda Connect

-The QuestDB output component was added to Redpanda Connect in version X.X.X
+The QuestDB output component was added to Redpanda Connect in version v4.37.0.

 To download the latest version of Redpanda Connect, follow the [installation instructions](https://docs.redpanda.com/redpanda-connect/guides/getting_started/#install) in the official documentation.